eguisse/mddoc/README.md

 ## Introduction

-mddoc is a tool to convert markdown document to pdf.
-A python script merge multiple md files into one single md file, then it converts to pdf using pandoc and wkhtmltopdf.
+mddoc is a tool to convert markdown documents to pdf.
+A python script merges multiple md files into one single md file, then it converts to pdf using pandoc and wkhtmltopdf.

 mddoc support plantuml diagram. (see project https://plantuml.com)